Business and Administration Requirements

 Business and Administration Minor

 A minor in Business and Administration consists of a minimum of 15 semester hours, including ACCT 220, ACCT 230, FIN 330, MGMT 304 and MKTG 304.
-All prerequisites for these classes must also be satisfied, including ACCT/FIN/MGMT 208, ECON 240, MATH 139, and MATH 140.
+All prerequisites for these classes must also be satisfied, including ACCT 208/ECON 208/FIN 208/MGMT 208, ECON 240, MATH 139, and MATH 140.
 At least nine of the fifteen semester hours must be taken at Southern Illinois University Carbondale.
 An advisor within the College of Business and Analytics must be consulted before selecting this field as a minor.

 A minor from the College of Business and Analytics requires students to earn a minimum grade of C (a grade of C- is not sufficient) in each of the courses taken to satisfy the requirements for their minor, and students must earn a minimum 2.0 grade point average for those minor courses.
-A minor in Business and Administration is restricted to majors outside the College of Business and Analytics.
+A minor in Business and Administration is restricted to majors outside the College of Business and Analytics, with the exception of Economics and Hospitality, Tourism, and Event Management.

 Capstone Option for Transfer Students